-Mumbai, (IANS): After the Congress, Maharashtra Navnirman Sena (MNS) chief Raj Thackeray on Tuesday demanded that Mumbai Cricket Association lift its five-year ban on actor Shah Rukh Khan from entering Wankhede Stadium.
+Mumbai, May 7 (IANS) After the Congress, Maharashtra Navnirman Sena (MNS) chief Raj Thackeray Tuesday demanded that Mumbai Cricket Association lift its five-year ban on actor Shah Rukh Khan from entering Wankhede Stadium.

 Thackeray said it was "wrong" on the MCA's part to ban Khan from entering the stadium.

 "He is the owner of the team.
 Is he some terrorist," Thackeray said.

 Earlier Tuesday, state Congress spokesperson Sachin Sawant appealed to the MCA to lift the five-year ban on Khan for his "misbehaviour" during last year's IPL.